 "I realized the importance of Mexican cuisine in the university because I had wonderful teachers who taught us to value it.
 Chef Amaro was the chef of presidents and stars like Silvia Pinal, he taught us to love the richness of the ingredients that exist in Mexico, and the mysticism that exists behind each dish, its history, the motivations that triggered the creation of each recipe", he shared.

-"In 2017, with the students of the UAS, the Sabores de Sinaloa research emerged, with the intention of creating concerns and interest in the students in their gastronomic environment, we want them to value the ingredients and regional dishes.
+"In 2017, with the students of the UAS, the Sabores de Sinaloa research emerged, to create concerns and interest in the students in their gastronomic environment, we want them to value the ingredients and regional dishes.
 Every week we make a trip to the rural area of different geographies of Sinaloa, we have gone El Fuerte, Rosario, Puerta de Canoas, Escuinapa, where we learned to make dry shrimp tacos, we were also in El Quelite visiting the restaurant Los Laureanos, also We learned how to make Pan de Mujer that is made with a regional technique, among many other dishes ".

 Winner of the Unilever Award